 If these execute without errors then it is likely that all is well, but in case of problems or bugs please use the contact provided below and I will do my best to address the problem quickly.

-On Windows systems it may be easier to install a scientific python distibution rather than install the dependencies from source - Python(x,y) with mingw (gcc & gfortran) installed is highly recommended.
+On Windows systems it may be easier to install a scientific python distibution rather than install the dependencies from source - I use Python(x,y) with mingw (gcc & gfortran) installed, which can be found at:

 About the code